Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Instance Generator and Phase Transitions

-Lastly, to further support that the observed phenomena have properties expected of a phase transition, we conducted a set of experiments at the critical points and around them.
-In particular, we show in \ref{ap:PT-forced} the emergence of \emph{forced variables} similar to~\cite{Culberson2001:frozen-graph-coloring}, i.e.\ the decision variables with values forced by the instance, in the critical region.
-We observe that the phase transition coincides with a rapid growth of the number of $M$ variables forced to be either 0 or 1, effectively corresponding to forced (not included explicitly) not-equals or ``equals'' constraints, respectively.
+Lastly, to further support that the observed phenomena have properties expected of a PT, we conducted a set of experiments at the critical points and around them.
+In particular, we show in \appendixC{} the emergence of \emph{forced variables} similar to~\cite{Culberson2001:frozen-graph-coloring}, i.e.\ the decision variables with values forced by the instance, in the critical region.
+We observe that the PT coincides with a rapid growth of the number of $M$ variables forced to be either 0 or 1, effectively corresponding to forced (not included explicitly) not-equals or ``equals'' constraints, respectively.